10 US Universities That Are Free If Your Family Makes Under a Certain Income (2026)

 Why This Matters for International Students#

 Here's what most people don't realize: many of these schools extend the same financial aid policies to international students.
-Schools like Harvard, Princeton, Yale, MIT, Brown, and Amherst meet 100% of demonstrated financial need regardless of citizenship.
+Schools like Harvard, Princeton, Yale, MIT, and Brown meet 100% of demonstrated financial need regardless of citizenship.

 If your family back home earns the equivalent of $30,000 or $40,000 per year, you would qualify for massive financial aid — potentially a full ride — at these schools.